lucidsheep/honeycomb/README.md

 Note that HiveMind features like logging in and running tournaments will not work in Local Mode.

+### Custom Themes <a name="customthemes"></a>
+Honeycomb has a built-in theming system to allow custom backgrounds and art, as well as choosing which elements will display on the sidebars and post-game.
+For more information, see the dedicated page for [Custom Themes](https://kq.style/md/theming.md).

-## FAQ / Troubleshooting
+## FAQ / Troubleshooting <a name="faq"></a>
 #### The app is slow / laggy!
 - Disable Instant Replay and Image Recognition
 - Check "Low Resolution Cameras", or disable player cameras (set to Frame Only or Off).
 You can use OBS for player cameras, it has a more optimized process for rendering them.
 - In Windows Task Manager, find the honeycomb.exe process and set its priority to "high".
 - If you're a C# developer, [contribute](https://github.com/lucidsheep/honeycomb) to the project, it needs a lot of optimization :)
 #### A game started and the post-game stats are still up
 - Ensure stats are still coming through (is the rest of the overlay still getting score updates?).
 If they are not, the internet may have broken, make sure to reconnect the cabinet.
-You may need to restart the overlay app to fix theconnection.
+You may need to restart the overlay app to fix the connection.
 - If other stats are coming through, the overlay most likely missed the game start signal.
 Open the console (with `~`), enter `startGame` and hit enter to force the postgame screen to close.
 Hit `~` again to close the console.
 #### The snail percentage is off / snail keeps going up after the game ends
 - Due to a limitation in how game events work, snail progress is estimated and assumes the player is always moving forward.
 This can't be fixed unless more precise stats are implemented on the cabinet.